KDVY: History

 The station was founded by Amanda Steed Kelton (ASK Broadcasting.)
 The first day on air was November 22, 1982.

 The station was assigned the call sign KCKR on October 12, 1982.
 It received a license to cover on May 28, 1985, signing on with a country format, and using the "Kicker" branding.
 On June 15, 1987, the station changed its call sign to KBHT, to KBPC on February 12, 2013, and finally to KDVY on January 27, 2020.

-KBKDVYPC has been a country music station for most of its existence.
+The station was a country music station for most of its existence.
 The only exceptions were under the stewardship of Weston Entertainment, who changed then KBHT to classic rock, the previous smooth rock format which replaced "Pine Country", and the current Christian programming from Houston Christian Broadcasters.

 Weston Entertainment sold KBHT to KBPC, LLC.
 (Also owned by Greg Weston) in 2013, after accusations of sexual harassment were levied against Weston and Corporate station management, forcing the facility off of the air.
 KBPC, LLC. returned KBHT to the air on June 5, 2013.
 Once operations resumed, KBHT reverted to country music, changed call letters to KBPC, and renamed "Pine Country 93.5".
 In 2016, the courts found in favor of Carla Leigh & Jimmy Hill in a sexual harassment case and the two former DJs were awarded an undisclosed settlement in the case.

 As "Smooth Rock 93.5", the station returned a local rock based format to the Piney Woods area.
 The format blended current recording artists like Puddle of Mudd with classic rock groups such as Journey, focusing on ballads and adult rock hits.

 Previous KBHT classic rock hosts include Jimmy "The Hitman" Hill, Carla Leigh, Big Chuck "The Original Outlaw" Franklin, JR Blue & "Magic" Mike Hubbard, and Jake "The Snake" Auston.